-What is SSIS Work environment
+What is SSIS Work environment?

-As you can see from the above screenshot, we divided the window into different parts
+From the above screenshot, we divided the window into different parts

 - Solution Explorer: This is a combination of project level connection managers, actual packages, and project parameters.